What is the True HI Gas Content in Massive Quiescent Galaxies in the Local Universe?: Discussion

 \subsection{Physical mechanisms for the extreme \hi\ poverty}

-What causes the extreme low \hi\ gas content for the majority of massive quiescent galaxies?
-In particular, what are the roles of morphology and environment?
-To address this question, we have investigated the dependence of \hi\ content on both morphology and environment.
-Our analysis reveals that both early-type morphology and satellite status play crucial roles in driving \hi\ poverty among massive quiescent galaxies.
+To understand what causes the extreme low \hi\ gas content for the majority of massive quiescent galaxies, we have investigated the dependence of \hi\ content on both morphology and environment.
+Our analysis suggests that both early-type morphology and satellite status may contribute to the \hi\ poverty among massive quiescent galaxies, consistent with previous studies.
 Previous studies have well established that satellite galaxies are subject to a variety of environmental effects within their host dark matter halos.
-These include ram-pressure stripping with intracluster medium \citep[e.g.,][]{Gunn1972-RPS, Abadi1999}, morphological transformation via tidal interactions \citep[e.g.,][]{Toomre1972} and harassment \citep[e.g.,][]{Moore1996}, as well as the more gradual process of strangulation \citep[e.g.,][]{Weinman2009}, which quenches star formation due to the unavailability of replenishing gas.
+These include ram-pressure stripping \citep[e.g.,][]{Gunn1972-RPS, Abadi1999}, tidal interactions \citep[e.g.,][]{Toomre1972}, harassment \citep[e.g.,][]{Moore1996}, and strangulation \citep[e.g.,][]{Weinman2009}.
 Collectively, these processes cause satellite galaxies to lose their hot halo gas, cease star formation, and evolve toward earlier morphological types.
 Consequently, the strong connection between \hi\ poverty, early-type morphology, and satellite status may represent different aspects of the same evolutionary pathway, all fundamentally driven by environmental effects.
 Visual inspection reveals that both our FAST sample and the \addd\ sample contain numerous S0 galaxies.
 This provides further evidence for environment-driven morphological transformation, wherein spirals may be transformed into S0s through processes like ram-pressure stripping, which fades their disks and alters their morphology \citep[e.g.,][]{Boselli2006, Barway2009}.

-However, our results show that neither early-type morphology nor satellite status alone provides a complete explanation for the extreme \hi\ poverty of the massive quiescent population.
-Early-type morphology is necessary, but not sufficient, as approximately one-third of early-type galaxies in our FAST sample remain \hi-middle.
-Similarly, satellite galaxies exhibit higher \hi\ poverty rates than their central counterparts, yet satellite status is neither necessary nor sufficient---the majority ($\lesssim 60\%$) of \hi-poor galaxies are actually centrals.
-Notably, even the combination of early-type morphology and satellite status does not guarantee \hi\ poverty.
-These results indicate that while morphology and environment are significant contributing factors, they cannot fully account for the observed extreme \hi\ poverty.
-This compellingly suggests that additional physical processes, currently unidentified, must also be responsible for driving the exceptional \hi\ depletion in this population.
+However, our results show that even the combination of early-type morphology and satellite status does not guarantee \hi\ poverty.
+This indicates that additional physical processes that are currently unidentified must also be responsible for driving the exceptional \hi\ depletion in this population.